Certora/Documentation/docs/user-guide/out-of-resources/problems-memout.md

 Roughly speaking, this technique only helps if there are less calls to the SMT solvers than there are CPU cores available or if a particular solver or solver configuration uses much more memory than the other solvers in this case.
-Otherwise, reducing the portfolio only enables the prover to run more rules in parallel while the number of solvers running - and competing for memory - at any given point in time remains the same.
+Otherwise, reducing the portfolio only enables the Prover to run more rules in parallel while the number of solvers running - and competing for memory - at any given point in time remains the same.